 Meg Squats is such a great ambassador for the lifting life, it can be easy to forget that she's not just somebody who does it for fun (although, to be clear, she does seem to enjoy it more than almost anyone else out there).
 In addition to being the 2018 Bodybuilding.com Spokesmodel Search women's winner, Meg is also a competitive powerlifter, and as such, her training year is anchored around some non-debatable events.
 Foremost among them is the USAPL Raw Nationals, which Meg will compete in for the fourth time this weekend.

-Just over a week out from the competition, this bourgeoning star in the world of strength talked with Bodybuilding.com about her prep—which heavily involved her popular Bodybuilding.com All Access program Uplifted: Build Muscle and Strength with Meg Squats—and how this prep has dovetailed with changes in her life, training, and overall strength.
+Just over a week out from the competition, this bourgeoning star in the world of strength talked with Bodybuilding.com about her prep—which heavily involved her popular Bodybuilding.com BodyFit Elite program Uplifted: Build Muscle and Strength with Meg Squats—and how this prep has dovetailed with changes in her life, training, and overall strength.

 This interview has been edited for length and clarity.
-You can hear the full version in an upcoming episode of the Bodybuilding.com Podcast.
+You can hear the full version on The Bodybuilding.com Podcast.

 Bodybuilding.com: This is a meet you've done multiple times.
 Is it basically what your training year hinges around at this point?